HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/ammo_crate.md

 # Location & Spawning

 Three Ammo Crates spawn in the [Armory](/buildings/armory) in various locations around the structure.
-Two Ammo Crates spawn in the interior of each [Warehouse](/buildings/warehouse).
+Several Ammo Crates can also spawn in the interior of each [Warehouse](/buildings/warehouse) in the various layouts.

 # Loot & More

-Ammo Crates drop either 60 rounds of 5.56mm, 7.62mm, or 9mm or 10 rounds of 12 gauge.
+Ammo Crates drop two loot instances of the following: 60 rounds of 5.56mm, 7.62mm, or 9mm or 10 rounds of 12 gauge.
+Additionally, it has a 33% chance to drop a rare ammo type: 20 rounds of .50 cal (60% chance), 6 rounds of .338 lapua magnum (20% chance), or a single Curadell (20% chance).
 Ammo Crates can only be broken using weapons with piercing damage (such as a [Maul](/weapons/melee/maul) or a [Hatchet](/weapons/melee/hatchet)) or an [Airdrop](/obstacles/airdrops) landing on top of one.

 # Tips